- Is July a good time to visit Iceland?

 You can also take a whale-watching tour from Akureyri, Iceland's second-largest city.

 If you prefer to stay on dry land, you're still within a chance of seeing a whale.
 Whales are regularly spotted from the coast in the Westfjords, East Fjords, and the Snaefellsnes Peninsula, especially on the northern side, overlooking Breidafjordur's herring grounds.

 Of course, puffins are another story since thousands of them congregate around the country every year, particularly in places like Latrabjarg cliff in the Westfjords, Dyrholaey peninsula in the south, and the Tjornes Peninsula in the north.

 - See also: The Wildlife and Animals of Iceland

 Photo from Nightlife in Reykjavík

-Throughout the summer months in Iceland, the entire country becomes alive with festivals, appealing to people of all interests and backgrounds, and July is no exception.
-There are many events going on, most occurring outside of Reykjavík.
+Throughout the summer months in Iceland, the entire country comes to life with festivals, and July is no exception.
+Following are some of the main events in Iceland in July 2022.

-In the last weekend of July, you could head to the western town of Reykholt for their Chamber Music Festival, to witness four concerts.
-One of these concerts is done in conjunction with the Snorrastofa Centre, a centre of learning about the medieval writer, historian and chieftain Snorri Sturluson, giving it a distinctly historic twist.
+On the last weekend of July, you can head to the western town of Reykholt for their Chamber Music Festival.
+One of its four concerts collaborates with the Snorrastofa Centre, dedicated to the medieval writer, historian, and chieftain Snorri Sturluson.

 - See also: Top 10 Festivals in Iceland